timcassell/ProtoPromise/README.md

 }
 ```

-## Forget

-All `Promise` and `Promise<T>` objects must either be awaited (using the `await` keyword or `.Then` or `.Catch`, etc or passing into Promise.`All`, `Race`, etc), returned, or forgotten. `promise.Forget()` means you are done with the promise and no more operations will be performed on it.
-It is the call that allows the backing object to be repooled and uncaught rejections to be reported.
-The C# compiler will warn when you do not await or use an awaitable object, and calling `Forget()` is the proper way to fix that warning.

-See previous examples that demonstrate returning promises, awaiting promises, and forgetting promises after a promise chain.

 ### Type Matching Error Handling

 Promises can be rejected with any type of object or value, so you may decide to filter the type you want to handle: